LunarG/gfxreconstruct/tools/convert/README.md

 ### JSON Lines to JSON

-Because every line is a separate JSON object, the output as a whole is not valid JSON.
+Because, in .jsonl mode, every line is a separate JSON object, the output as a whole is not valid JSON.
 It can, however, be trivially transformed into a valid JSON array by appending a comma to each line and topping and tailing with square brackets.